 Carry your Rulebook.
-It is better to consult the rules and hold up the game long enough to decide a knotty problem than to have a game protested and possibly replayed.
+It is better to consult the rules and hold up the game long enough to solve a problem than to have a game protested and possibly replayed.

-Tournament Rules and Guidelines for Little League Baseball, 9- and 10-Year Old Division Baseball, 10- and 11-Year-Old Division, Intermediate (50-70) Division, Junior League, Senior League, and Big League Baseball
+Tournament Rules and Guidelines

+Little League Baseball[®], 8- to 10-Year Old Division, 9- to 11-Year-Old Division, Intermediate (50-70) Division, Junior League, and Senior League Baseball